Daron Nefcy

 Daron Leah Nefcy (born November 26, 1985) is an American animator, cartoonist, storyboard artist, writer, producer, and voice actress.
-She is best known for being the creator and executive producer of the Disney XD and Disney Channel series Star vs. the Forces of Evil, for which she voiced additional roles, most notably StarFan13.
+She is best known for being the creator and executive producer of the Disney XD and Disney Channel series Star vs. the Forces of Evil.
+She has also provided additional voice roles, most notably StarFan13.
 She is the second woman to create an original Disney Television Animation series, and the first since 1997's Pepper Ann from Sue Rose.

 Early life and education

 Nefcy was born in Los Angeles, California.
 She has cited the Japanese anime series Sailor Moon as a major influence on her during middle school.

 In her third year of college she came up with the character of Star Butterfly.
 She studied at the California Institute of the Arts (CalArts), where she graduated with a Bachelor of Fine Arts (BFA) in Character Animation in 2009.

 Career

 Nefcy's early credits included Disney XD's Wander Over Yonder, where she worked alongside the show's creator Craig McCracken.
 She also worked on Robot and Monster (Nickelodeon), and was involved in Mad (Animation) as a designer.
 She worked on the family film Elle: A Modern Cinderella Tale as a character designer.

 In 2012, she animated and co-wrote the segment "March" in the comedy anthology movie Holiday Road.